Dudemanguy/mpv-manga-reader/README.md

 ## manga-worker
 Another script that may be of interest is the `manga-worker.lua` script.
 Since stitching images together (for double page mode) can be slow, the manga-worker script does this for you in the background on a separate thread (thanks to mpv automatically multithreading scripts).
 Simply place it in your scripts directory, and it will start when the manga-reader is started.
 By default, the script will stitch together 10 pages ahead of the currently loaded file.
 Workers can be toggled off and on with the `toggle-worker` command.

 You can also put multiple copies of the manga-worker script in the directory.
-The script will internally use an offset value (the default is 20) and extra copies of manga-worker will start stitching images together based on that offset value.
-The only requirement is that extra copies of `manga-worker.lua` need to have `manga-worker` in their name (i.e. `manga-worker1.lua` is valid).
+Each script will stitch together the appropriate subset of the total amount of requested stitched pages (i.e. stitching N pages with x worker scripts means that each script stitches N/x pages).
+The only requirement for extra manga-worker scripts is that each copy needs to have `manga-worker` in their name (i.e. `manga-worker1.lua` is valid).
 Each script runs on its own thread, so don't put too many copies of the worker script or else your CPU and RAM will probably run into some issues.

 ## Configuration
 `manga-reader.lua` and all copies of `manga-worker.lua` read configurations from `manga-reader.conf` in your `script-opts` directory.
 The format for the file is `foo=value`.
 Here are the available options and their defaults.